sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Requirements
 ------------
 EAR requires some third party libraríes and headers to compile and run, in addition to the basic requirements such as the compiler and Autoconf.
-This is a list of this **libraries** and its references:
+This is a list of this **libraries**, minimum **tested** versions and its references:

 | Library   | Required / comment    | Minimum version | References                                        |
 | --------- | --------------------- | --------------- | ------------------------------------------------- |